Diagnostic Medical Sonography

 Diagnostic Medical Sonography Program

-Diagnostic Medical Sonography (DMS) is a four-term program during which you will attain the knowledge, skills and professional behaviors necessary for employment as a Diagnostic Medical Sonographer.
+Diagnostic Medical Sonography (DMS) is a five-term program during which you will attain the knowledge, skills and professional behaviors necessary for employment as a Diagnostic Medical Sonographer.

 A sonographer is a health care professional who uses high-frequency sound waves as a diagnostic tool to view the human body in order to aid the physician in the diagnosis of illness.
 You will study the use of sound waves to generate images of various parts of the human body.